 [Editor’s Note: Is Wang Fang’s UE really a Disaster Inbound Roamer, or is it just a normal international inbound roamer?
 If a normal Inbound Roamer, should it really deregister from Y-Tel?]

 Fred’s UE registers with X-Com.
 Wang Fang’s UE registers with Z-Cast.

-5.10 Use case on “backup” PLMNs for the international roamer
+5.10 Use case on “Backup” PLMNs for the international roamer

 5.10.1 Description